top of page

 Appalachian Regional Ministry

+To help meet these needs, we have developed two general areas of ministry, those directed at meeting current needs and those we hope to develop to address additional needs as identified by the ministers in Robbinsville.
 First, as for Trinity's current efforts, a growing number of volunteers have been going out to Graham County every month to work alongside local volunteers.
-Together, we unload a Manna food truck and repackage big boxes of fruits and vegetables into individual serving sizes so they can be given out to family members.
-Afterward, our Trinity volunteers go to work in the kitchen and help prepare a meal, which is given out in the evening.
+Together we unload a Manna food truck and repackage big boxes of fruits and vegetables into individual serving sizes so they can be given out to family members.
+Afterwards, our Trinity volunteers go to work in the kitchen and help prepare a meal which is given out in the evening.
 Initially, we prepared food to feed 200 people.

 The need has grown so we are now preparing food for around 300 people.
 Second, we wanted to listen to the ministers with whom we work to learn about other needs.
-They identified needs such as inadequate housing, a safe social gathering place for youth, and the lack of computer skills for adults.
-There are other needs, of course, including economic development.
-Trinity is in conversation with the ministers out there as to how we can best help meet those specific needs.
-Currently, for example, several people from Trinity have volunteered to help teach computer skills.
-Mary Howell has designed a curriculum to help the elderly learn how to use the internet, shop online, and other social skills.
+As a result, Trinity has collected books for children’s reading programs, conducted multiple clothing drives for youth and adults, and volunteered to help teach computer skills.
+Mary Howell has designed a curriculum to help the elderly learn how to safely use the internet, shop online, and other social skills.
 This is now helping retirees connect with their neighbors and save money on items they need.

 Respectfully Submitted,